epfml/disco/docs/CONTRIBUTING.md

 #### Cypress and Github Actions

-Local-training completion specs live in `webapp/cypress/e2e/local_training/`.
-CI runs Titanic, LUS COVID, and Wikitext in separate matrix jobs; the general E2E job excludes these specs to avoid duplicate runs.
-Local Cypress commands still include all specs, and the interactive runner lets you select one task.

-These tests initially use one epoch, round duration one, batch size one, and no validation split, with small inputs and the real default models.
-This is a baseline for increasing the workloads after measuring CI timings.
-The target is under five minutes per training spec on the GitHub runner, excluding setup.
-Cypress prints spec durations in the job logs, and failed training jobs upload screenshots as task-specific artifacts.

 It is possible to record the cypress tests ran in the Github Actions CI and visualize them in the [Cypress Cloud](cloud.cypress.io).
 It is currently used only when needed (because the free plan has a limited number of recordings).
 The [cypress documentation](https://docs.cypress.io/app/continuous-integration/github-actions) describes how to set up the recordings.

 1. A Disco project has been created in the Cypress Cloud and you need to be added to the project to be able to visualize the recordings.